 HMCTS response to coronavirus outbreak

-During this unprecedented public health emergency, we’re working hard to keep our justice system functioning.
-We’re focusing on priority cases, changing working practices and introducing new procedures to minimise risks to the judiciary, staff and all those who use our courts and tribunals.
+During this unprecedented public health emergency, we’re working hard to keep our justice system working.
+This has meant introducing new practices and procedures to make sure our buildings are safe and to minimise risks to the judiciary, staff and all those who attend our courts and tribunals for hearings.

-Please see our operational summary on courts and tribunals during the coronavirus outbreak to get the latest information about what is happening across HMCTS.
-Any changes to individual hearings will be communicated directly to those affected, usually by email and/or phone.
+Each week we publish an operational summary on courts and tribunals during the coronavirus outbreak to provide latest information about what is happening across HMCTS.